folio-org/stripes-testing/README.md

      Lists of data:                        #list-users
      Section of a page:                    #section-loans-history

-Examples of identifiers in a UI
+Examples of identifiers in a UI:

      <Row id="section-patron" ...
      <Field id="input-patron-identifier" ...